sensoworks/docs/docs/platform/platform-architecture.md

 Even if the platform can be installed on-premise and packaged as standard Java SpringBoot microservices (manual installation), the recommended runtime environment for Sensoworks is based on Kubernetes and MongoDB.

-The SaaS Asset Management Sensoworks solution for OCTO, is deployed Inside a dedicated AWS account and uses Kubernetes (EKS in AWS) as the runtime environment.
+The SaaS Sensoworks solution, is deployed inside a dedicated AWS account and uses Kubernetes (EKS in AWS) as the runtime environment.

 Telemetry data are instead stored in an “external” (also dedicated) MongoDB Atlas BigData DB, deployed inside the same AWS region where the Sensoworks platform resides.

-AWS, EKS, and MongoDB Atlas guarantee many of the reliability and scalability requirements.
+AWS, EKS, and MongoDB Atlas guarantee many of the reliability, security and scalability requirements a modern application has to have.

 # **Logical view and high-level view of the platform**

 ![](/docs/assets/images/sensoworks-overview-modules.jpeg)

-The microservices of the Sensoworks platform, excluding the Asset module that will be described later, are shown here:
+The microservices of the Sensoworks platform are shown here:

 ![](/docs/assets/images/sensoworks-microservices.jpg)

-Many of the external services, such as Stripe, Firebase, Mapbox, Slack, etc. are in this picture only as an example, to show that the platform can integrate with these services, if necessary.
+Many of the external services, such as Firebase, Mapbox, Slack, etc. are in this picture only as an example, to show that the platform can integrate with these services, if necessary.
 To better understand what Kubernetes is and what offers, refer to the official online documentation: https://kubernetes.io/.

 # **HW/SW architecture of the platform**